Paul Rideout: Everton

 He returned to England in a £500,000 move to Everton on 14 August 1992 – the day before their first game in the new Premier League.
 Among his fellow strikers was Mo Johnston – the player whose gap he had effectively filled at Rangers just months earlier.

 Rideout's first season at Goodison Park was something of a disappointment, as he managed just three goals in 24 games and was unable to break up the strike partnership of Peter Beardsley and Tony Cottee, and it was a similar story the following season (despite Beardsley's departure to Newcastle United) as he managed just 24 league appearances once again, though he did improve his goals tally to six for the 1993–94 season.
 It was not a good time for Everton, either, as their Premier League debut had brought them a 13th-place finish, and after going top of the Premier League by winning their first three games of the 1993–94 season, their form slumped dramatically (failing to improve after Mike Walker succeeded Howard Kendall as manager in mid season) and they only narrowly avoided relegation.

-The 1994–95 season was arguably the finest of Rideout's career.
-He scored 14 goals from 29 Premier League games as Everton overcame a 12-match winless league start to finish in a secure 15th place following Walker's dismissal in favour of Joe Royle, and scored the only goal of the FA Cup final as Everton won their first major trophy since 1987 and condemned Manchester United to their first trophyless season since 1989.
+The 1994–95 season was a successful one in Rideout's career.
+He scored 14 goals from 29 Premier League games, with Everton overcoming a 12-match winless league start and finishing in 15th place.
+He additionally scored the only goal of the FA Cup final as Everton won their first major trophy since 1987.

-With Beardsley, Cottee and Johnston now gone, Rideout now had an effective strike partner in the shape of Duncan Ferguson and a capable deputy in Daniel Amokachi.

-The 1994–95 campaign was as good as it got for Rideout in his time at Everton, though he did score six goals in 25 league games to help them finish sixth in 1995–96.
-The following season saw him restricted to a mere 10 league appearances, during which he failed to score, and at the end of the campaign he left the club.
+Beardsley, Cottee and Johnston were now gone, and Rideout had strike partner Duncan Ferguson and Daniel Amokachi as deputy.
+He scored six goals in 25 league games to help them finish sixth in 1995–96.
+The following season saw him restricted to 10 league appearances, during which he failed to score, and at the end of the campaign he left the club.